gogamarra/Automated-ELK-Stack/README.md

 ## Introduction

 In this project, I create and deploy a live security solution known as an ELK monitoring stack within a previously created virtual network.
-This solution will allow an analyst to monitor all network traffic.
+This solution demonstrates how an analyst can monitor all network traffic.

 ELK stands for ELASTICSEARCH (search and analytics engine), LOGSTASH (Server side log collection tool), KIBANA (Data visualization tool)